 Students will communicate with people from Korean-speaking communities to understand the purpose and nature of language and to gain understanding of linguistic structures.
 They will acquire language in social and cultural settings and communicate across a range of contexts for a variety of purposes.

-Students will experience and evaluate a range of different text types; reorganise their thinking to accommodate other linguistic and intercultural knowledge and textual conventions; and create texts for a range of contexts, purposes and audiences.
+Students may write responses in full form characters and will experience and evaluate a range of different text types; reorganise their thinking to accommodate other linguistic and intercultural knowledge and textual conventions; and create texts for a range of contexts, purposes and audiences.